SteveWillowby/Order_and_Chaos/Readme.md

 This program takes a graph (expressed as an edgelist) and tries to find the best schema-noise decomposition for that graph using a simple genetic algorithm.
 The genetic algorithm uses the SCHENO score as its fitness function.

 The graph can be directed or undirected.

+`SCHENO_ga` will output three files:

+- The `graph` file, which represents the pattern (aka "schema") -- given as an edgelist
+- The `noise` file, which represents the noise -- given as an edgelist
+- the `nodes` file (this one is unimportant -- just the list of the graph's nodes)

 To see the full help menu, run `executables/SCHENO_ga -h`